Healthy Homes Assessment Waipawa

 Draught Stopping Waipawa

-Draughts may lead to lower temperatures in homes.
-A draughty home costs more to heat, which completed jobs in wasting money and energy.
+Draughts may lead to less temperature in houses.
+A cold house is more expensive to heat, which results in wasting money and energy.

-If you are able to feel external air getting in, or see the sound of a clear draught emanating from a hole or gap, then it’s likely a crack or hole that needs sealing in any way.
-Large cracks and gaps should be fixed permanently.
-Gaps greater than 3mm that let air into or out within the home need to be sealed.
-In the case of an open fireplace is not in use, it may cause draughts and should be sealed off.
-Landlords and property managers are responsible for making sure that such draughts are squelched as much as imaginable.
+If you can feel external air flowing in or the air is clear from a gap or hole, then it is likely to be a gap or hole which requirements sealing in somehow.
+Large cracks and gaps should be stopped permanently.
+Cracks that are greater than 3mm and allow air in or out within your home need sealing.
+In the case of an open fireplace isn’t used it may cause draughts and should be shut from.
+Landlords and property managers are responsible for making sure that these draughts are stopped in the maximum extent possible.

-There is no need to cover up gaps or holes which are part of the construction.
-For instance, small gaps around doors and windows could be required to allow for the movement of the building as the household warms and cools so that they are able to be closed and opened instead of than securing.
+You don’t require to cover up gaps or holes that are part of the building.
+For instance, small gaps around doors and windows could be required to allow movement of the building when the household heats and cools, to allow them to be closed and opened rather than securing.
 We will test the windows and doors in your Healthy Homes assessment of your rental property.

 draught stopping building inspections